iamvitalyo/Aphrodite-AGI/readme.txt

 2 numbers is good becouse all like from 2 then maybe must be up we can 2 numbers mix with 2 colors for example if pentagram balance maybe balanced light color can be green we can at work look on colors and shapes and look where want to be mind.
 O nature draw on 2d i think 2d enough for start normal human AI. also if we pick cup O system connection must be O or 1/dot/ball

 also look in stick, stick/2 have enter, we can told 1 moves and make stick then this stick make O infinity stick maybe we must juust sppin stick like jupiter wheel balanced spin and this maybe will be run of O. someone maybe make this andd call self God Zeus maybe Tesla. so 1 revert is 51... them between/avg is 26 ... revert of 26 ...

+if nature O all know i just wriite 3 times, maybe need wait 1 day or years O please run this project
+O please run this project
+O please run this project
+O please run this project
+O please run this project

 Good luck, and dont forget to click "Star" button!